sourcegraph/handbook/content/departments/people-talent/people-ops/process/giving-feedback.md

    </td>
   </tr>
   <tr>
    <td><strong>Performance:</strong> My manager enabled me to do my best work over the past review period.
-[Rating Scale: 1 Distinguished Performance, 2 Superior Performance, 3 Meets Performance Expectations, 4 Partially Successful Performance, 5 Unsuccessful Performance]
+[Rating Scale: 1 Truly Oustanding, 2 Exceeds Expectations, 3 Meets Expectations, 4 Partially Successful Performance, 5 Below Expecations]
 <p>
 Please provide specific examples in the comment field that supports if and how your manager enabled your success over the past review period.
 <p>